hanabi/hanabi.github.io/docs/level-22.md

   - Cathy knows that because Bob blind-played his slot 3, the red 3 must be on her slot 2.

 <BlazeDiscard2 />

-- Note that it is illegal to perform a *Layered Blaze Discard* (on either the ignited player or the player holding the matching card).
-We want to keep *Blaze Discards* as simple as possible.

 <br />